 Essential points

-• The gender pay gap in Ireland is the differential between the average pay of males and females within an organisation.
+• The gender pay gap in Ireland is the differential between the average hourly wage of males and females within an organisation.

 • For year 1, 2022, organisations with over 250 employees had to report.

-• The EU Pay Transparency Directive is in force from 7 June 2023.
+• The EU Pay Transparency Directive (the “Directive”) is in force from 7 June 2023.
+All EU member states must transpose the Directive to national law within by June 2066.

-• The Gender Pay Gap Information Act 2021 already complies with the basic requirements of the EU Directive on Pay Transparency but there is more work to be done for employers reporting a GPG of 5% or more as the Irish Government will have the power to enforce fines.
+• The Act already complies with many of the basic requirements of the Directive but there is more work to be done for employers reporting a GPG of 5% or more as the Irish Government will have the power to enforce fines.
 The Directive will bring about changes in relation to recruitment and pay philosophy within organisations.

 Please note